DataDog/documentation/content/logs/aws.md

 * Determine how many connection peaks you have? and when did they occurred?
 * See how bots are going through your webpages (for SEO purposes for instance)

-ELB logs are written in a s3 bucket and consumed by a lambda function.
+ELB logs are written in a s3 bucket and consumed by a Lambda function.
 Enable the logging on your ELB first to collect your logs:
 {{< img src="logs/aws/configure_access_logs.png" alt="Configure Access Logs" responsive="true" >}}